MuhammadPen/ObsidianVault/Unity/Efficient Workflows.md

 We can simple merge the scene after the developers have done working on them.
 There shouldn't be any issues with merging because each scene contains unique items.

+##### 3. For Cross Screen Referencing

+we can create duplicates of referenced game objects in both scenes if they are not performance intensive.

 ---

 ## Using Prefabs